david-phippard/Crime_Project_SQL/README.md

 PARK|9318
 RICHMOND|9073

->:arrow_forward: 10 districts, with varying incident count; top 4 districts made up 56% of 2015 incidents
+>:arrow_forward: 10 districts, with incident numbers varying from 9k (Richmond) to 30k (Southern)
+:arrow_forward: Top 4 districts made up 56% of 2015 incidents

 3. Number of incidents per capita, by district